ldbk/fishPifct/README.md

 https://dl.dropboxusercontent.com/u/6181692/fishPifct_0.1.zip

 There are some issues with the openxlsx package installation (needed to import and export csPi and csData object in excel file).
-Please read carefully the error messages R gives to you (the way to fix these errors are explained to you in this error message).
+Please read carefully the error messages R gives to you (the way to fix these errors are explained to you in these messages).
 The average procedure to fix them should be something like:

 `install.packages("installr")